gmdevgithub/TeamBiggieCheese/README.md

 # TASKS TO LEARN ABOUT:

 - Bitcoin whitepapers: [Whitepaperlink](https://bitcoinassociation.net/wp-content/uploads/2019/02/Bitcoin-whitepaper.pdf)
+  - Essentially all you need to know is , the more the blockchain grows, the less of a chance that attackers will be able to override the network

 - Bitcoin SV

+- PEER-TO-PEER APPLICATIONS

+- Docker or Vagrant container(s)

+- Git

 - Big blocks – high transaction volumes with low fees

 - SPV callbacks

 - Instant payment verification
-- PEER-TO-PEER APPLICATIONS

 - SPV Channels service

 - Merchant API (mAPI)

 - REST
-- Docker or Vagrant container(s)

 # FOR THE PROJECT:
 - any type of application that involves direct interaction between participants on the Bitcoin network.